-Recently the Muslim Law in India has undergone various changes and therefore it is necessary to update with these changes.
+Recently the Muslim Law in India has undergone various changes one of them is ‘triple talaq’ and therefore it is necessary to update with these changes.

 ‘Traditional and Modern forms of Talaq under Muslim Law’ is the first ever book which covers and explains each and every provision regarding:

 ‘The Muslim Women (Protection of Rights on Marriage) Bill, 2017′,